The era of hobby breeders proving their purebreds at dog shows and selling quality puppies directly to good homes is over unless YOU have...

 You all sell dogs.
 Breeders, Rescues, and Shelters.
 And that is okay.
 Why?

-Animals have a special place in our hearts because they provide us with companionship, food, clothing, sport and activities in so many parts of our lives.
-Animal rights and animal welfare are subjects that most have an emotional view of instead of an objective view.
+Animals have a special place in our hearts because they provide us with companionship, food, clothing, sport and activities in so many parts of our lives. ii Animal Rights Origin & History and animal welfare are subjects that have the most emotional view instead of an objective view.

 Put your opinions in perspective when evaluating a person’s ability to take care of an animal.
 Here’s an easy way to do that.